db-ux-design-system/core-web/packages/components/src/README.md

 ### Helpers

-Main use-case for converting px values or divider.
+Main use-case for converting `px` values or inserting UI styling like e.g. a divider.
 Example:

 ```scss
 @use "@db-ui/foundations/build/scss/helpers";